YouTube Revenue Calculator

 YouTube revenue — what you see vs. what you keep

-Creators ask all the time: "my video hit 1M views, how much did I make?"The honest answer: somewhere between $700 and $20,000, depending on niche.
-Most of the gap comes from two variables — niche CPM and audience geography.
-This calculator models both explicitly.
+Creators ask all the time: "my video hit 1M views, how much did I make?"The honest answer: it depends a lot on niche and audience geography.
+This calculator models both explicitly so you get a reasonable range rather than a single misleading number.

 The 55% creator share is not negotiable